JSTAT HOME mail JAPANESE

 JSTAT

-JSTAT The Teachers of the Alexander Technique in Japan
+The International Affiliated Societies of Teachers of the Alexander Technique

 Introduction to the Alexander Technique